 We besides cross the Crystal Bridge, we bought a ticket that included an activity package to explore the area in a fun way.
 This is, cross the canyon with zip line, take a virtual reality tour, go down to the base of the canyon on a slide and, finally, cross the canyon by boat with hiking.
 The route ends at the park exit where you can take a taxi back to Wulingyuan.
 So much the zip line, the trail and the boat tour next to waterfalls, they are very worth it.

-Schedule and tickets Crystal Bridge and Grand Canyon
+Opening hours and tickets for the Glass Bridge and Grand Canyon

 As we told you, we We booked a ticket that allowed you to use 5 attractions in the area to choose from 7 activity options.
 The zip line to cross the canyon, the boat tour through the canyon, the elevators or slides to go down to the base of the canyon and the virtual reality tour.